quantumbagel/DroneTracker/README.md

 **Disclaimer: This guide is written for Linux users.
 This program should work great on all operating systems, just adapt as necessary.**

 ### What does this do?
-This program controls AXIS cameras supporting VAPIX to track MavLink/ArduPilot drones and record video of them.
+This program controls AXIS cameras supporting VAPIX to track MavLink/ArduPilot drones and record video of the drones.

+Its features include
+* Customizable recording triggers
+* Can zoom to fit drone in view or with a certain amount of space around it
+* Can handle drone software crashes or disconnects and quickly recover
+* Can support as many drones as you need via config
+* Works with any AXIS PTZ camera supporting VAPIX or any ArduPilot/MavLink based drone and many more!

 ### Configuration Options